nanomsg/nng/docs/ref/preface.md

 > [!IMPORTANT]
 > Warnings are used to denote important cautionary advice,
 > which should be carefully heeded.
-> Ignoring such advice may lead to crashses, unexpected behavior,
+> Ignoring such advice may lead to crashes, unexpected behavior,
 > loss of revenue, or other undesirable conditions.